barakb/nomad-client/Readme.md

 ````

-You can create the Job while sending the request to Nomad.
+You can also create the Job while sending the request to Nomad.

 ```Kotlin
 client.jobs.create{
             id = "foo"